getlantern/systray/README.md

 sudo apt-get install libgtk-3-dev libappindicator3-dev libwebkit2gtk-4.0-dev
 ```

-To build the example, run `go build example/main.go`.
-Before building, remove `example/rsrc.syso` which is only used on Windows.
+Before building the webview_example, remove `webview_example/rsrc.syso` which is only used on Windows.

 * Submenu and checked menu items are not yet implemented